0M3REXE/eidolon/README.md

 Eidolon is a high-performance reverse proxy that secures Large Language Model interactions.
 It intercepts outgoing prompts to providers like **OpenAI**, **Google Gemini**, **Anthropic Claude**, and **Ollama**, automatically detects and redacts Personally Identifiable Information (PII) using a hybrid engine, and restores the original data in the response — all within your secure perimeter.

-Built in Rust, Eidolon offers sub-millisecond regex overhead and creates an airtight privacy layer for your AI applications, ensuring data sovereignty without sacrificing speed.
+Built in Rust, Eidolon offers sub-millisecond regex overhead and creates an airtight privacy layer for your AI applications, protecting sensitive data without sacrificing speed.

 ---